datacarpentry/image-processing/episodes/07-thresholding.md

 In other words, we want to leave the pixels belonging to the shapes "on," while turning the rest of the pixels "off," by setting their colour channel values to zeros.
-The skimage library has several different methods of thresholding.
+The scikit-image library has several different methods of thresholding.
 We will start with the simplest version, which involves an important step of human input.
 Specifically, in this simple, *fixed-level thresholding*,